hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 Feature options provide a rich mechanism for tailoring your `homebridge-unifi-protect` experience.
 The reference below is divided into functional category groups.

 #### <A NAME="audio"></A>Audio Feature Options
+Audio and video options can be applied on a per-streaming-client basis, if you choose.
+This means that you can optionally choose to set a certain stream quality or disable audio, for specific HomeKit streaming clients.
+For example, you may choose to always disable audio support when your Apple TV (with a static IP address) requests a camera stream.

-Please review the [audio options documentation](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md) for additional information about the options below.
+Please review the [audio options documentation](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/AudioOptions.md) for additional information about the options below.

 | Option                                        | Description
 |-----------------------------------------------|----------------------------------